libjxl/libjxl/doc/benchmarking.md

 Multiple comma-separated codecs are allowed.
 The characters after : are parameters for the codec, separated by colons, in this case specifying maximum target psychovisual distances of 1 and 2 (higher implies lower quality) and the encoder effort (see below).
-Other common parameters are `r0.5` (target bitrate 0.5 bits per pixel) and `q92` (quality 92, on a scale of 0-100, where higher is better).
+Another common parameter is `q92` (quality 92, on a scale of 0-100, where higher is better).
+Quality is directly mapped to distance (quality 90 equals a distance of 1).
 The `jxl` codec supports the following additional parameters:

-Speed: `lightning`, `thunder`, `falcon`, `cheetah`, `hare`, `wombat`, `squirrel`, `kitten`, `tortoise` control the encoder effort in ascending order.
+Speed: `lightning`, `thunder`, `falcon`, `cheetah`, `hare`, `wombat`, `squirrel`, `kitten`, `tortoise`, `glacier`, and `tectonic plate` control the encoder effort in ascending order.
 This also affects memory usage: using lower effort will typically reduce memory consumption during encoding.